wacncontent/CustomizeTool/addCommentOutput/articles/vs-azure-tools-cloud-service-publish-set-up-required-services-in-visual-studio.md

 1. In the **Subscription** list, choose your subscription.
 If the list of subscriptions doesn't include the one that you want, choose the **Download Publish Settings** link.

 1. In the **Account name** list, choose your storage account name.
 Azure Tools obtains storage account credentials automatically by using the .publishsettings file.
 To specify your storage account credentials manually, choose the **Manually entered credentials** option, and then continue with this procedure.
-You can get your storage account name and primary key from the [Azure Management Portal](https://manage.windowsazure.cn/).
-If you don’t want to specify your storage account settings manually, choose the **OK** button to close the dialog box.
+You can get your storage account name and primary key from the <!-- deleted by customization [Azure Management --><!-- keep by customization: begin --> [Management <!-- keep by customization: end --> Portal](https://manage.windowsazure.cn/).
+If you don't want to specify your storage account settings manually, choose the **OK** button to close the dialog box.

 1. Choose the **Enter storage account** credentials link.